dotnet/docs/docs/csharp/nullable-warnings.md

 When your code generates a warning that it may be dereferencing a *maybe-null* reference, make sure you have done a null check.
 If you haven't, add one.
 The compiler warning helped you address a possible bug.

-In other instances when you get these warnings, the compiler may be generating a false positive.
+Other instances when you get these warnings may be false positive.
 You may have a private utility method that tests for null.
 The compiler doesn't know that the method provides a null check.
 Consider the following example:

 :::code language="csharp" source="./snippets/null-warnings/NullTests.cs" id="PrivateNullTest":::